se7enxweb/OWEditorial/README.md

 You can distinguish the notifications for each class identifier

-If class identifier is empty, notification
+If class identifier is empty, notification is sent  at all class.

 ```
 Notifications[]=<type>;<value>;<classIdentifier>;<template>